 Bed & Breakfasts

 For those looking for a more unique and homey place to stay, Roanoke has dozens of bed and breakfast options in old Southern mansions, converted railcars, and cozy homes right downtown.
 For a little more adventure, check out The Applewood Inn in neighboring Lexington.
-The Applewood Inn is not only environmentally friendly, it offers llama trekking, fishing and mountain views too.
+The Applewood Inn is not only environmentally friendly, but it also offers llama trekking, fishing, and mountain views too.
 Another great B&B outside town is the Inn at Riverbend in Pearisburg.
-A bed & breakfast reservation will typically cost more than a hotel, in the $200-$300 per night range.
+A bed & breakfast reservation will typically cost more than a hotel, in the $300-$400 per night range.

 Camping is a popular way to enjoy the area, but many of the local parks have limited camping space, so check ahead.